kwonus/Quelle/Quelle-AVX.md

 eternal power

 Again, *invoking* command from your command history is *invoked* just like a macro.
 Moreover, as with macros, control settings are persisted within your command history to provide invocation determinism.
-That means that control settings that were in place during the original command are restored by the invocation.
+That means that control settings that were in place during the original command are utilized for the invocation.

-**INITIALIZING COMMAND HISTORY**

-The @initialize command can be used to delete <u>all</u> command history.

-To clear all command history:

-@initialize

 ##### Invoking a command remembers all settings, except when multiple macros are compounded:

 Command history captures all settings.
 We have already discussed macro-determinism.
 Invoking commands by their review numbers behave exactly like macros.
 In other words, invoking command history never persists changes into your environment, unless you explicitly request such behavior with the @absorb command.

+**RESETTING COMMAND HISTORY**

+The @history command can be used to delete <u>all</u> command history.

+To clear all command history:

+@history -reset

 ### X. Program Help